bjarneo/tAI/README.md

 ## Why?

+- Firstly, this was created to test Ollama -> Groq
 - I do not like the Github Copilot command-line
 - Quicker than using Gemini/ChatGPT/Google directly via the browser interface
 - Easier to find what needed without opening man pages